 Chipmunks

-Chipmunks don’t have eye ring.
+Chipmunks do not have an eye ring.

 Squirrels